Kong/kong-pongo/README.md

 ```

 # pongo

-Pongo provides a simple way of testing Kong Enterprise plugins
+Pongo provides a simple way of testing Kong plugins

 ## Requirements

-Set up the following:
+Set up the following when testing against Kong Enterprise:

 * Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`.
 * Have a docker image of Kong Enterprise, and set the image name in the